 The ordinance went into effect on December 12, 2019.

 Are there any exceptions?

 YES.
-Smoking is only permitted in two areas in the City of Irvine:
+Smoking is only permitted in three areas in the City of Irvine:

 - Within a vehicle.